imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

   visited.
 * List who are the friends and friends of someone and see where they have all visited.

-Likewise, if you have a set of health records, you could ask questions like:

-Who have visited our hospital in the past 30 days with a symptom of cold and if any of the patients' friends also have visited for the same situation, and then trace who is likely the first person who spread the cold etc.

-Now imagine yourself as a travel agent in Milano Italy and see how you can form your agency's advertisement campaigns based on the data with the OrientDB SQL.
+Now imagine yourself as a travel agent marketer in Milan Italy and see how you can form your client's advertisement campaigns based on the data with the power of OrientDB SQL.

 ## What You Need